is it ok to sleep in a freshly plastered room?

 Plaster doesn’t release fumes.
 Most forms of plaster are constructed from gypsum, cement, or lime.
 The plaster is a dry powder turned into a paste when mixed with water and applied to a wall.

-At best, this will cause a cough and sore throat.
-If you have a lung condition like asthma or COPD, plaster dust can aggravate it and lead to an attack, which can be more dangerous if it occurs while you sleep.
+At best, plaster dust causes a cough and sore throat.
+If you have a lung condition like asthma or COPD, plaster dust can aggravate the condition, which can be more serious if it occurs while you sleep.

-Be wary of this if you have plastered a room to cover another issue, such as black mold or damp spores.
-Until the plaster fully dries, it won’t block anything unsuitable from entering the atmosphere.
+Be wary of this if you have plastered a room to cover another issue, like black mold or damp spores.
+Until the plaster fully dries, it won’t block them from entering the atmosphere.

 Be mindful of PVA glue, which is often used in plastering.
-While this product is water-based and thus not typically considered toxic to breathe in, anybody with an allergy must be mindful of potential hazards.
+While it’s water-based and not considered toxic to breathe in, people with allergies must be mindful of such hazards.

 How Long Does Plaster Take to Dry?

-Don’t attempt to add or amend anything to do with the plaster until it is fully dry.
-That means no painting and no wallpapering.
+Don’t attempt to add or amend anything related to the plaster until it’s fully dry.
+That means no painting or wallpapering.
 As mentioned, there won’t be any fumes from damp plaster, so that’s not a concern.

-You can speed up drying plaster using a radiator if you’re keen to regain full use of a bedroom.
-Don’t use a dehumidifier, as plaster needs humidity, and extracting all moisture from the air will leave your freshly plastered wall cracked.
+You can speed up drying plaster with a radiator to regain your bedroom.
+Don’t use a dehumidifier, as plaster needs humidity, and extracting all moisture from the air will leave a plastered wall cracked.

-If your plaster is still damp and tacky to the touch after around a week, investigate your wall for dampness or leaks.
-If you have followed these steps and slept in the room for a few days, the surface should be completely dry and smooth.
+If the plaster is still damp and tacky after about a week, check the wall for dampness or leaks.
+The surface should be dry and smooth after 5 days.

 Is Condensation After Plastering a Problem?

 When the plaster is applied to a wall, it creates a damp layer that skims a dry surface.
-The plaster will usually take at least three days to dry.
+The plaster will usually take 3-5 days to dry.
 While this occurs, the wet plaster’s moisture needs to go somewhere.

-If you keep windows open – even if just cracked – and apply a heat source to the room, the condensation won’t last long.
+The condensation won’t last long if you keep windows open and apply a heat source to the room.
 When the plaster is dry, you shouldn’t experience the issue further.

-The journal Biology explains that black mold (Stachybotrys chartarum) is a dangerous toxigenic.
+The journal Biology explains that black mold (Stachybotrys chartarum) is toxigenic.
 It’s even more problematic in a bedroom, where we’ll breathe it in while we sleep for hours.

 should I leave windows open after plastering?